golubaca/simple-dropdown/README.md

 # Usage

 Make a `<div>` with `data-` atributes to initialize the dropdown functions.
 Hidden divs will be holders for dropdowns.

+`data-style` attr will display dropdown as bubble.
+Each dropdown refer hidden divs with unique `id`.